pengstao-creator/logs/README.en.md

 - **Multiple Sinks**: Log to stdout, files, or rolling files
 - **Thread Pool Support**: Asynchronous logging with thread pool for high performance
 - **Logger Management**: Global and local logger instances
+- **Curly Brace Placeholder Support**: Use `{}` as universal placeholders that support any type of parameters and handle parameter count mismatches gracefully

 ### Advanced Features
 - **Log Level Filtering**: Only log messages above a specified level